saltchicken/voice_command/README.md

 This is a basic example of using your android phone's voice recognition to send commands to a desktop computer.

-TODO: WRite up detailed setup and instructions.
+TODO: Write up detailed setup and instructions.